inimino/2048/setup_prompts.md

 ## CSS prompt

-We are writing 2048 in pure HTML and JS.

 Here we will be writing the CSS.

-Our goal is to reproduce the look and feel of the original 2048 by Cerulli exactly.
+Our goal is to reproduce the look and feel of the original 2048 by Cerulli in the tiles and the board.

+Use #bbada0 for the page background, #776e65 for the h1 color,

+Write all CSS on single lines in the form "selector { rule ; rule }" with all rules for a selector on a single line, separated by semicolon, and with no semicolon after the last rule before the closing curly brace.

 Notes:

 - Empty tiles and div#game should have different colors.
 - Give the h1 a nice harmonious color.
-- We can use flexbox layout.
+- We use grid for the 4-by-4 game layout.
-- The text should be #81a8b5 for the 2 and 4 tiles, and #f9f6f2 for all higher ones.
+- The text should be #81a8b5 for the 2 and 4 tiles, and #f9f6f2 for all others. (set the default color on the .tile class and then only special case -1 and -2).
 - background colors for the tiles:

 ```